 In the literature, there are a few existing techniques to extract topological representations using metric maps.
-In particular, Voronoi Diagrams (Voronoi, 1908) have been extensively used to plan a path that stays away from obstacles as far as possible.
-In addition, the Generalized Voronoi Diagram (GVD) (Wallgrün, 2004) was described as a "retraction of the free space of the working space onto a network of one-dimensional curves reflecting the connectivity of free space" and a hierarchically organized Voronoi-based route graph representation for robot navigation in indoor scenarios was proposed.
+In particular, Voronoi Diagrams [9] have been extensively used to plan a path that stays away from obstacles as far as possible.
+In addition, the Generalized Voronoi Diagram (GVD) [10] was described as a "retraction of the free space of the working space onto a network of one-dimensional curves reflecting the connectivity of free space" and a hierarchically organized Voronoi-based route graph representation for robot navigation in indoor scenarios was proposed.

-Furthermore, the Extended Voronoi Graph (EVG) (Beeson et al., 2005) has been presented more recently.
-In this new approach, the diagram (or skeleton) computation overcomes limitations in the sensory horizon of robots by clearly defining a transition from corridor-following to wall-following in large rooms.
+Furthermore, the Extended Voronoi Graph (EVG) [11] has been presented more recently.
+In this new approach, the diagram (or skeleton) computation overcomes limitations in the sensory horizon of robots by clearly defining a transition from corridorfollowing to wall-following in large rooms.
 Although defined as a graph, beyond the actual diagram no information about vertices or edges is available after the final computation.

-Additionally, Kolling and Carpin (Kolling and Carpin, 2008) proposed a method to extract graph representations from occupancy grids for surveillance tasks, based on the GVD.
+Additionally, Kolling and Carpin [12] proposed a method to extract graph representations from occupancy grids for surveillance tasks, based on the GVD.
 Graph modifications, called contractors, are promoted to simplify the surveillance problem towards solving it using fewer robots.

-Another commonly used technique when extract-

-ing graphs is the Delaunay triangulation (DT) (Delaunay, 1934).
+Another commonly used technique when extracting graphs is the Delaunay triangulation (DT) [13].
 In fact, the DT of a discrete point set generally corresponds to the dual graph of the Voronoi diagram for the same point set.

-Katsilieris et al. (Katsilieris et al., 2010) extract the traversability graph from the original metric map in the context of searching intruders with a team of robots.
+Katsilieris et al. [14] extract the traversability graph from the original metric map in the context of searching intruders with a team of robots.
 Firstly, the obstacle-free area is triangulated and then triangles are merged to form large convex regions where the vertices are extracted.
 The set of edges consists of all pairs of regions that share a side.

 In addition, a technique called Reduced Constrained Delaunay Triangulation to build graphs is also becoming popular.
 This technique is based on a DT computation together with a mechanism to reduce the graph by minimizing the distance each robot has to traverse.
-It was applied by Fazli et al. (Fazli et al., 2010) in the context of a multi-robot area coverage task in a known and static 2D environment.
+It was applied by Fazli et al. [15] in the context of a multi-robot area coverage task in a known and static 2D environment.

-Another method presented in the literature to extract the graph of an environment is the visibility graph (Lozano-Pérez and Wesley, 1979), which is composed of straight lines joining a sequence of vertices that are normally placed near the limits of obstacles in the environment (considering the dimension and pose of the robot).
+Another method presented in the literature to extract the graph of an environment is the visibility graph [16], which is composed of straight lines joining a sequence of vertices that are normally placed near the limits of obstacles in the environment (considering the dimension and pose of the robot).
 The graph is created connecting all vertices that can "see" each other, hence the name visibility graph.

-Among the most used techniques are also thinning (Ko et al., 2004) and skeletonization (Szabó, 2004) methods.
+Among the most used techniques are also thinning [17] and skeletonization [18] methods.
 These are operations used to remove the foreground pixels from binary images, analogously to peeling an onion.
 They provide a skeleton of the image, reducing all lines to a single pixel thickness.
 The output of such techniques is similar to the GVD.
-Szabó (Szabó, 2004) also refers in his work some other methods for extracting topological maps from occupancy grids, namely sparse pixel approaches and matching opposite contours.
-Moreover, another technique called C-cells can be found in the literature (Machado, 2002).
+Szabó [18] also refers in his work some other methods for extracting topological maps from occupancy grids, namely sparse pixel approaches and matching opposite contours.
+Moreover, another technique called C-cells can be found in the literature [19].
 It has the principle to divide the space not occupied by obstacles into convex polygons and the vertices of the graph are positioned in the center of those polygons, having each vertex connected in a straight line to the closest visible vertex.